-Place icons that your readers can click to share the content on their favorite social media platforms – Twitter, Facebook, Linkedin, Pinterest, etc. Use social networks features or plugins for your CMS – for instance, social share plugins for WordPress.
+5. Sharing buttons that will encourage people to repost your content in all major social networks.Place icons that your readers can click on to share the content on their favorite social media platforms, such as Twitter, Facebook, Linkedin, Pinterest, etc. Also, use social network features or plugins for your CMS, such as social share plugins for WordPress.

-- og:title (the title of your blog post),
+- og:title (the title of your blog post).

-- og:type (depends on the type of your content),
+- og:type (depends on the type of your content).

-- og:image (the image that readers will see as the cover of your blog post),
+- og:image (the image that readers will see as the cover of your blog post).

 - og:url (the canonical link of your blog post).

-Here you can find a complete guide on how to enhance your blog’s SEO as well as many technical tips.
-But remember: SEO is not a holy grail that can do magic to any article.
-The main point is that your content should be authentic, engaging and of high-quality.
+Keep this in mind.
+SEO can transform articles with potential, but it is no holy grail.
+It can’t save every article.
+Your content, therefore, should always be authentic, engaging and of high-quality.
 On top of that, it should answer a specific question or solve a problem that the target reader has.